stackforge/openstack-sdk-php/doc/oo-tutorial.md

 ## Step 1: Getting the Library

-You can get the OpenStack PHP-CLient library at the [HPCloud GitHub Repository](https://github.com/hpcloud).
+You can get the OpenStack PHP-CLient library at the [OpenStack PHP-Client Repository](https://FIXME).
 The latest code is always available there.

 The project also uses [Composer](http://packagist.org/), and this is the